nleiva/ansible-web-server/README.md

 ## Accessing the Web Server

 We distribute the traffic among the instances using an [Azure Load Balancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) to prevent failure in case any of the virtual machines fail.
 By default the web server is at `http://testbed.eastus.cloudapp.azure.com/`.
-You can modify this with the variable `prefix`, which by default is `testbed`.
+You can modify this with the variable `prefix`.
+Its default value is `testbed`.

 This URL will take you to one of the backend VM's.
 For example: